-The retention of the existing 'original' garage, in addition to a two-storey carport with suspended concrete driveway will result in a dominance of structures within the front setback, on an environmentally sensitive (E4 zoned) site, resulting in a deficit of landscaped area adjacent to the street frontage.
-The front setback to the dwelling is approximately 9.5m to 14m and the site is 18.29m wide at the road frontage offering flexibility in the siting of a car parking structure and opportunity to achieve a low height structure and still achieve compliant driveway gradients.
+The proposal includes retention of the existing 'original' garage, in addition to a two-storey carport with suspended concrete driveway.
+Result in a dominance of structures within the front setback of a coast front, environmentally sensitive site.

+The front setback to the dwelling is approximately 9.5m to 14m and the site is 18.29m wide at the road frontage offering flexibility in the siting of a car parking structure and opportunity to achieve a low height structure with compliant driveway gradients.